shirazlinux/free-software-philosophy/content/learn/participate/assets.md

 ## Documentation

-Most projects don't require a special license for their documentation.
+Most projects don't use a special license for their documentation.
 However, the [GNU Free Documentation License][fdl] is occasionally used for this purpose.